-A head company can make an irrevocable choice to cancel the transfer of a loss of a joining entity.
+A head company can make a choice to cancel the transfer of a loss of a joining entity.
 If the choice is made, the transfer is taken never to have occurred and the loss can never be used by any entity for all income years ending after the joining time.
 Refer to sections 707-145 and 707-150 of ITAA 1997.

-If the answer is yes print ${\boldsymbol{Y}}$ at label ${\boldsymbol{A}},$ and complete item 2.
+If the answer is yes print Y at label A, and complete item 2.
 If the answer is no print N at label A, and do not complete item 2.
 Go to part C.